Toric principal bundles, Tits buildings and reduction of structure group: Helly's number of a building

-Motivated by \cite[Section 6]{Klyachko}, we give an analogous definition for the collection of parabolic subgroup of a linear algebraic group $G$. \begin{definition}[Helly's number of a Tits building] Let $G$ be a linear algebraic group.
+Motivated by \cite[Section 6]{Klyachko}, we give an analogous definition for the collection of parabolic subgroups of a linear algebraic group $G$.
+The difference with the usual notion of Helly's number is that instead of asking that a collection of parabolic subgroups have a non-empty intersection, we ask that their intersection contains a maximal torus. \begin{definition}[Helly's number of a Tits building] Let $G$ be a linear algebraic group.
 We define \emph{Helly's number} $h(G)$ of $G$ to be the minimal positive integer $k$ such that the following holds: if $S$ is a collection of parabolic subgroups of $G$ such that the intersection of any $k$ elements in $S$ contains a maximal torus, then the intersection of all the elements in $S$ contains a maximal torus. \end{definition}

 \begin{remark} It is not difficult to see that the above Helly's number is different from usual Helly's number for the collection of parabolic subgroups of $G$.
 That is, a finite intersection of parabolic subgroups may have non-empty intersection but does not contain a maximal torus. \end{remark}